AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-attributes-reference/r-maxpix.md

 ---
 description: Reply image size limit.
 Maximum reply image width and height that may be returned to the client.
-seo-description: Reply image size limit.
-Maximum reply image width and height that may be returned to the client.
-seo-title: MaxPix
 solution: Experience Manager
 title: MaxPix
-uuid: 22c5fac8-1e64-4917-8bb8-69a95ab549cb
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---